apiasak/Chat-with-Any-Doc/README.md

-# Document Chat App
+# ☕️ Chat with AI (and optionally your document)

-This Streamlit application allows users to chat with their documents using OpenAI's language models.
-Upload a document, and the app will use AI to answer questions about its content.
+This Streamlit application allows users to chat with AI and optionally upload documents to chat about their content using OpenAI's language models.

 ## Screenshot
 ![Screenshot](Screenshot.jpeg)